 What is a blue hole?

-A blue hole is a kind of submarine cave, usually in shape of a vertical tunnel, this is the depth of the tunnel that gives this deep blue colour.
-It used to be a limestone cave during the last ice age when the sea levels were lower, but when the water rose again, the top of the cave collapsed and the water flooded the entire hole to form this amazing deep blue cavity.
+Often, blue holes used to be limestone caves during the last ice age when the sea levels were lower, but when the water rose again, the top of the cave collapsed.
+As the water flooded the hole, it formed these cavities with an amazing deep blue colour.

 The most famous blue holes in the world

-Dahab Blue Hole in Egypt: the most dangerous one, many casualties trying to reach “the Arch”.
-Beyond the blue hole, Dahab is the most chilled out place to stay in Sinai to go scuba diving and experience Bedouin lifestyle in the desert.
-I dived there in May 2010 but it was way before I was an underwater photographer so no picture here for the moment, I need to go back!
+- Dahab Blue Hole, Egypt, 120 m deep: the most dangerous one, many casualties trying to reach “the Arch”.
+I dived there in May 2010 but it was way before I started taking pictures underwater; I need to go back!

-Guam Blue Hole, USA, 70 m deep: Guam is an overseas USA territory in the middle of the Pacific Ocean
+- Guam Blue Hole, USA, 70 m deep: Guam is an overseas USA territory in the middle of the Pacific Ocean

 - Gozo Blue Hole, Malta, 60 m deep: Gozo is the sister island of the most British of the Mediterranean islands – Update 2016: I dived there in July 2016, since then, unfortunately, the Azure Window next to it, collapsed.
 Read the full story of my dive trip to Gozo.

 You will find on the map below these famous blue holes.
 With the satellite view and by zooming in, you can actually see these blue holes in Belize, Bahamas and Egypt!

-Beyond the quite chaotic Belize City the economic Capital, take a “chicken bus” for a couple of dollars, in the direction of Belmopan, the Capital of Belize and then San Ignacio near the border of Guatemala to see the life in this surprising country while exploring its hills and jungles.
+Explore the country beyond the chaotic Belize City, the economic capital; take a “chicken bus” for a couple of dollars, in the direction of Belmopan, its administrative capital, and then head to San Ignacio near the border of Guatemala for lush jungles and amazing wildlife including jaguars and toucans.

-Report of a diving day at the Great Blue Hole and Turneffe Atoll
+Diving in the Great Blue Hole & Turneffe Atoll

-Discovered by Jacques Cousteau, the Great Blue Hole in Belize measures 305m (1,000 ft) across and 123 m (400 ft) deep, it is almost perfectly circular and can be found in Lighthouse Reef Atoll.
-The most interesting part starts at around 30-33 meters, with incredible limestone formations but few get to see what they look like as not every diver is qualified to go deeper than 18m, and even fewer are qualified to go down to 40m (deep diving specialty is necessary in this case) although many flout the rules.
+The most interesting part starts at around 30 m where there is an incredible limestone cavern with giant stalactites.
+Few get to see what they look like as not every diver is qualified to go deeper than 18m, and even fewer are qualified to go down to 40 m (deep diving specialty is necessary in this case) although many flout the rules.
 Remember, safety first, and remain within the limits of your training, according to your diving insurance rules.

-To go to the Great Blue Hole, it was a two-hour journey on a small boat in choppy waters, and so it was a very bumpy ride.
+To go to the Great Blue Hole, it was a two-hour journey on a small boat in choppy waters, and it was a very bumpy ride.
 But it was worth it.
-The boat arrived at the Great Blue Hole at about 8.00am (yes, it was an early start at 5.30am).
+The boat arrived at the Great Blue Hole at about 8.00 am (yes, it was an early start at 5.30 am).
 Because of the circular reef around, the seas are not so rough so entering the water was no problem.

-As a conclusion, we really think going diving to the Great Blue Hole worth the adventure, whether it is for its unique geological formations, its special blue light or the thrill of an exciting deep dive.
+As a conclusion, we really think going diving in the Great Blue Hole is worth the price, whether it is for its unique geological formations, its special blue light or the thrill of an exciting deep dive.
 The Belize Great Blue Hole deserves its place on my list of the best diving in the Americas & the Caribbean.

-This article has been co-written with my fellow World Adventure Diver Glyn from the UK, living in Belgium and who has followed me on the adventures of Nemo 33 in Belgium, Costa Brava in Spain, Koh Tao in Thailand and Marseille in France.
+This article has been co-written with my fellow World Adventure Diver Glyn from the UK, living in Belgium and who has joined me on many of my adventures.
 He explored Belize for the first time this November 2014 after my trip to Belize in December 2010.
 We wanted to cross our experiences to share with you the best article as possible.

 PIN IT FOR LATER